15 Military Friendly Colleges in Florida

 4202 East Fowler Ave | Tampa, FL 33620

-The school is one of the top veteran-friendly campuses in the country and offers an out-of-state tuition waiver for any qualified veteran, dependent, or active duty personnel who lives in the state of Florida while enrolled in the university.
-Their Office of Veteran Success is staffed by veterans and dependents and they have created a Pathways Program to help military students and veterans by creating clear steps on how to navigate the admissions program and more.
+This school ranks among the top veteran-friendly campuses nationwide, extending an out-of-state tuition waiver to eligible veterans, dependents, or active-duty personnel residing in Florida while enrolled.
+Their Office of Veteran Success, run by veterans and dependents, has devised a Pathways Program.
+This initiative aids military students and veterans by outlining clear steps to navigate the admissions process and more.

-As a part of the Yellow Ribbon Program, the school offers the these benefits: 24 undergrads students are offered up to $6,000 per year, per student; 10 grads students (Master’s program) are offered up to $6,500 per year, per student; and 4 doctoral students (School of Medicine) are offered up to $2,100 per year, per student.
-The University offers credit for military training.
+As part of the Yellow Ribbon Program, the school provides these benefits: up to $6,000 per year for 24 undergraduate students, up to $6,500 per year for 10 graduate students in Master’s programs, and up to $2,100 per year for 4 doctoral students in the School of Medicine.
+The University also grants credit for military training.

 Average Post 9/11 GI Bill Benefits Awarded